AbeSylvestre/Portfolio/README.txt

-© 2016 Abraham Sylvestre
+Â© 2016 Abraham Sylvestre

-This is a repository of my current portfolio.
-Updates will be made as new projects are completed.
+This is a repository of my first professional portfolio.
+Please refer to my Portfolio 2.0 repository for my more recent work